raspberrypilearning/getting-started-with-the-sense-hat/software.md

 # Software installation

-You will need to install the Astro Pi software and python library, which you can do by following the [Astro Pi giude](https://www.raspberrypi.org/learning/astro-pi-guide/)
+You will need to install the Astro Pi software and Python library, which you can do by following the [Astro Pi guide](https://www.raspberrypi.org/learning/astro-pi-guide/).